 Each chapter of a Bettercare learning programme contains the most relevant and up-to-date information health professionals rely on to provide excellent and appropriate care to their patients.
 Learning material is presented in a question-and-answer format.
-Each chapter has a multiple-choice quiz consisting of 10 questions.
-Users take the quiz before studying a chapter to identify gaps in knowledge and after, to test their learning at the end of each chapter.
+Each chapter has a multiple-choice quiz consisting of 20 questions.
+Usersfore studying a chapter to identify gaps in knowledge and to test their learning at the end of each chapter.

 Participants study one chapter at a time on their own and then meet colleagues to discuss what they have learned.
 The formation of study groups encourages co-operative learning where colleagues share their knowledge and understanding.
 While the role of a facilitator can be useful, a formal teacher is not needed.
 The question-and-answer method makes learning effective and enjoyable.

 There is no need to wait for acceptance to a centralised training programme.
 Manage your own continuing education and invite your colleagues to join you.
 Bettercare learning programmes have helped thousands of nurses, midwives, doctors and students increase their knowledge, boost their confidence, and improve patient care.

 Bettercare Online Learning Station